 The career of David Frederick Heatwole as an artist may have begun 238 years ago when his ancestors arrived in the Shenandoah Valley from Germany.
-The immigrant Heatwoles were craftsmen and storytellers, and today at the age of 45, as an 11th generation artist, David Heatwole lives and works in the shadows of Washington D.C.
-His father, a renowned sculptor of science fiction and fantasy folk lore, fostered Heatwole’s artistic pursuits, and his mother’s carefree humor encouraged him to continually peruse the purity of discovery.
+The immigrant Heatwoles were craftsmen and storytellers, and today at the age of 45, as an 11th generation artist, David Heatwole lives and works in the shadows of Cleveland, Ohio.
+His father, a renowned sculptor of fantasy, folk lore, and much more fostered Heatwole’s artistic pursuits, and his mother’s carefree humor encouraged him to continually peruse the purity of discovery.

 During his early years as an artist, Heatwole’s work consisted primarily of drawings that were very detailed and laborious to complete; each piece told an elaborate story within its meticulous lines.
 His education in commercial art and illustration allowed him to continue telling stories and working with mediums within his comfort zone – pencil, charcoal and pastels, but it did not thrust him into his realm of timidity – painting.